Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/6-Wasm_ink!_slides.md

 Notes:
 - flashbots is a sealed-bid block space auction mechanism for bidding on transaction order preference.
+- auctions happen off-chain

 ---

 ## MEV: the good, the bad and the ugly

-* is all MEV inherently bad for the network?
+* Is all MEV inherently bad for the network?
   - arbitrage
   - liquidations
+* MEV is unavoidable.
 * MEV as a security budget?
-* MEV is unavoidable.

 Notes:
-- MEV is wrong and it has to be stopped
+- MEV is wrong and it has to be stopped?
   - arbitrage: there are markets that are not equal and arbitrageurs provide a service that keeps the systems healthy
   - liquidations: you want fast loan liquidations (right after a price oracle update that triggers them) and the lenders ot be repayed swiftly.
+- MEV is a fact of life.
 - from the economic security perspective: MEV could be an additional source of revenue for the validators.
  - but it HAS to be distributed equally, else it is an almost existential threat to the network.
-- MEV is a fact of life.

 ---